QSMxT/QSMxT/docs/pages/4_using-qsmxt/1_data-preparation.md

 dicom-convert dicoms-sorted/ bids/
 ```

 Carefully read the output to ensure data were correctly recognized and converted.
-Crucially, the `dicom-convert` script needs to know which of your acquisitions are T2\*-weighted and suitable for QSM, and which are T1-weighted and suitable for segmentation.
-It identifies this based on the DICOM `ProtocolName` field and looks for the patterns `*qsm*` and `*t2starw*` for the T2\*-weighted series and `t1w` for the T1-weighted series.
+Crucially, the `dicom-convert` script needs to know which of your acquisitions are intended for QSM, and which are T1-weighted and suitable for segmentation.
+It identifies this based on the DICOM `ProtocolName` field and looks for the patterns `*qsm*` and `*t2starw*` for the QSM-intended series and `t1w` for the T1-weighted series.
 You can specify your patterns using command-line arguments, e.g.:

 ```bash
 dicom-convert dicoms-sorted/ bids/ --t2starw_protocol_patterns '*gre*' --t1w_protocol_patterns '*mp2rage*'